mclorimer/iswitable9/README.md

 This app allows for users based outside the United States to "discover" Americans who can connect with them.
 This also works vice versa, as in Americans can "discover" those wishing to immigrate to this country.

-This app ustilzes a chat feature that auto-translates the languages communicated into the native language of the immigrant using Google's translate API.
+This app utilizes a chat feature that auto-translates the languages communicated into the native language of the immigrant using Google's translate API.

 As of now, there are 100 fake User accounts stored within a JSON dictionary.